 Compensation Element Form Rationale for Providing Base Salary Cash Base salary is a competitive fixed pay element tied to role, experience, and criticality of skills.
 Annual Incentive Compensation (AIP) Cash The AIP is designed to reward achievement of the enterprise (company), Segments (where applicable) and individual performance.
 The AIP is structured to emphasize overall performance and collaboration among the Segments.
-It uses metrics (adjusted earnings per share, adjusted free cash flow, adjusted EBIT margin and adjusted revenue) that are the fundamental short-term drivers of shareholder value.
-Each NEO also has 10% of their AIP tied to the achievement of individual and team goals.
-The long-term incentive plan is designed to reward performance that drives long-term shareholder value through the use of three-year cliff vesting: Stock Performance Units (50% of LTI mix) provide rewards linked to absolute stock price performance (due to denomination as share units) and can go up or down based on two key measures, equally weighted, and aligned with long-term growth: 3-year Relative TSR vs. S&P 400 Capital Goods Index Long-Term 3-year Return on Invested Capital Incentives (LTI) RSUs (25% of LTI mix) link executive compensation to absolute stock price performance, and strengthen retention value. • Stock Options (25% of LTI mix) only provide value if there is stock price appreciation.
-The actual award date of stock options, RSUs and performance units is determined on the date on which the Compensation and Personnel Committee approves these awards.
-In recent years, this has occurred at the Compensation and Personnel Committee's regularly scheduled March meeting.
+It uses metrics (adjusted earnings per share, adjusted cash flow, adjusted operating EBIT margin and adjusted revenue) that are the fundamental short-term drivers of shareholder value.
+Each NEO also has 10% of his or her AIP tied to the achievement of individual and team goals.
+Long-Term Incentives (LTI) Stock The long-term incentive plan is designed to reward performance that drives long-term shareholder value through the use of three-year cliff vesting: Performance Units (50% of LTI mix) provide rewards linked to absolute stock price performance (due to denomination as share units) and can go up or down based on two key measures, equally weighted, and aligned with long-term growth: 3-year Relative Total Shareholder Return vs. S&P 400 Capital Goods Index 3-year Return on Invested Capital RSUs (25% of LTI mix) link executive compensation to absolute stock price performance and strengthen retention value.
+Stock Options (25% of LTI mix) only provide value if there is stock price appreciation.
+The actual award date of stock options, RSUs and performance units is determined on the date on which the Compensation and Personnel Committee approves these awards, which is typically in February or March.
 Performance units reflect a three-year performance period starting on January 1 of the year in which the Compensation and Personnel Committee approved the performance unit.

 The Company also provides benefits and limited perquisites to its NEOs that it believes are competitive with the external market for talent.
-For a more detailed discussion of these benefits and perquisites, see the discussion elsewhere in this Compensation Discussion and Analysis under the heading "Elements of Compensation-Benefits and Perquisites."
+For a more detailed discussion of these benefits and perquisites, see the discussion under the heading "Elements of Compensation-Benefits and Perquisites."